 4. Approval of ‘gay marriage’ is likely to open the gates to other unhelpful practices

-In working towards ‘gay marriage’ on the grounds of removing discrimination against homosexuals the government is thinking superficially and ignoring the harm to marriage, the family and society which will result from it.
+In approving ‘gay marriage’ on the grounds of removing discrimination against homosexuals the government was thinking superficially and ignoring the harm to marriage, the family and society which will result from it.